If you’re wondering how to get Christmas visitors to come back to your church, read about four ways that will help.

 When you set clear, reasonable expectations for how you will use someone’s contact information, there’s no ambiguity.

-When someone first sets foot in your door, you probably don’t know much about them.
+When a Christmas visitor sets foot in your door, you probably don’t know much about them.
 You don’t know where they’re at spiritually—this could be the first time they stepped inside a church, or they could be a former pastor, an atheist or anything in between.
 You can’t make assumptions about what they believe or what groups, ministries or opportunities they’re ready for.

 When in doubt, talk to the furthest out.